Natural Ice Cream

 Natural Ice Cream, doing business as Naturals, is an Indian ice cream brand owned by Mumbai-based Kamaths Ourtimes Ice Creams Pvt.
-Ltd. It was founded by Raghunandan Srinivas Kamath who opened its first store at Juhu in Mumbai in 1984.
+Ltd. It was founded by Raghunandan Srinivas Kamath who opened his first store in Mumbai in 1984.

-The chain recorded a retail turnover of ₹300 crore in the financial year 2020, up from ₹115 crores in 2015.
+The chain recorded a retail turnover of ₹374 crore in the financial year 2024, up from ₹115 crores in 2015.
 The ice creams are manufactured by Kamaths Ourtimes Ice Creams Pvt.
 Ltd. and retailed by its subsidiary company Kamaths Natural Retail Pvt.
 Ltd.

-The 2017 rebranding effort, which established the ‘Taste the Original’ tagline, aimed to set it apart from similar named brands popping up.
+There was rebranding effort in 2017, which established the ‘Taste the Original’ tagline, aimed to set it apart from similar named brands popping up.

 Market

 As of April 2022, the chain has 18 directly owned stores and 119 franchised stores across 11 states.
 The stores are present in the states of Maharashtra, West Bengal, Karnataka, Goa, Tamil Nadu, Telangana, Kerala, Madhya Pradesh, Chhattisgarh, Gujarat, Rajasthan and Delhi NCR.